Seed Format

 Importance of seed generation

-The ability to manually create seeds is crucial for enhancing the effectiveness of the fuzz testing process.
-By creating
+vulnerabilities and edge cases faster?
+The ability to manually create seeds is crucial for enhancing the effectiveness

 custom seeds, developers can guide the fuzzer to explore paths and scenarios that might not be easily discovered through